 Not the most pleasant of things to discuss and most certainly a very stinky problem when issues arise… anal glands are a very important part of your dog’s health.
 They can be quite problematic but, in most cases, issues are easy to treat.

-Where and What is the Anal Gland?
+Where and What are the Anal Glands?

 What Causes Anal Gland Problems in Dogs?